logicalmechanism/cogno_v1/README.md

   ]
 }
 ```
+The datum above is the default cogno profile for a new user.
 The other information contained in the datum are for holding information to create a custom profile for the cogno.

 ## Use Case